G Suite to Office 365 Migration: Step-By-Step Process

 Verify your sub-domain.
-If you followed the suggestion, it will be verified automatically.
+If you follow the suggestion, it will be verified automatically.

 - Now, click Skip Google MX Setup > I use another mail server.

-- The last step is to update your DNS by loggin into your DNS provider.
-You need to have an MX record at the created domain.
-You can follow the guide to add a domain in office and configure DNS by clicking here.
+- The last step is to update your DNS by logging into your DNS provider.
+You need to have an MX record in the created domain.
+You can follow the guide to adding a domain in the Office and configure DNS by clicking here.